Collection points are currently closed. Thank you for donating!

 add remove

-We will accept empty bags.
-The bags can be new or used.
-If you are using a pre-loved handbag, we ask that it is in great condition, clean and no clear signs of use.
+Absolutely!
+We can accept empty bags.
+If you are donating a pre-loved handbag, we ask that it is in great condition, clean and no clear signs of use.

 Feel free to add other brand-new items into the collection bins that can be used for other bags, we are often short on essentials.